danny6869/midi-ble-footswitch/README/howto-solder-button-circuit.md

   3. Solder one leg of the resistor to the LED leg we cut short in the previous step.

-  4. Solder a length of wire to the other leg of the resistor.
+  4. Solder a blue wire to the other leg of the resistor.

   5. Snip the remaining leg of the LED to a length of a few millimeters

-  6. Solder a length of wire to the LED leg
+  6. Solder a black wire to the LED leg

   7. Apply two lengths of heat-shrink tubing ... enough to cover from the base of the LED to 3-4mm past the exposed soldered wire.  (including over the resistor)